yogeshojha/rengineDocumentation/docs/index.md

 If [⚡ Usage](usage/index.md) documentation is not sufficient, and you still need help, head to [💁 Discord](community/discord.md) section.
 This section contains instructions on how to use reNgine discord server.

+## 📹 Community published blogs/videos

+Community may have published blogs/videos on your own language.
+Please check the [community published blogs/videos here](community/blog-videos.md).

 ## 🛡️ Reporting Security Issues

 If you have found any security issues with reNgine, we recommend reporting them immediately.reNgine also has it's bug bounty program!